 3. You have the potential for an annuity.

 If you sell your business but retain ownership of the building in which it operates, you completely turn the tables and become a landlord yourself.
 Whoever buys your business ends up not only paying you for the value of the business but also pays rent to you as the business continues to operate.
+You can rely on consistent payments each month in addition to any funds that were already set aside for retirement, possibly allowing you to retire sooner than if your commercial property had been leased.
 Buying a property now can create an income stream that lasts into and beyond your retirement.

 4. You'll have flexibility when the time comes to sell.

 The ideal scenario when selling a business is to receive a cash offer that pays a fair market value for the company you have created.
 However, when it comes to selling a small business, sometimes it's not that clean and easy, particularly if you want to pass your business down to the next generation of your family.
-Perhaps your children can't afford fair market value, or you want to offer them financing that will enable them to pay over time.
+Perhaps your children can't afford fair market value, or you want to offer them financing that will enable them to pay over time, rather than paying for it upfront.
 If you own your building and receive regular rent payments as part of the purchase agreement, it will make this financial transition easier and give flexibility to the seller.
-Alternatively, you could sell your business and continue renting your property to that buy – or sell the building.
+Alternatively, you could sell your business and continue renting your property to that buyer – or sell the building.

-As entrepreneurs, we pour everything we have into our businesses, but we often fail to properly plan for our retirement.
-Yes, we think about selling our business one day, but what other strategies can small business owners employ now that don't rely on exiting through a sale or buyout?
-The answer is owning real estate for our business – a strategy that could save your business money and help you generate wealth.
-We can all look to the real estate wisdom of the golden arches to help fund our golden years.
+Entrepreneurs pour everything they have into their businesses, but they often fail to properly plan for their retirement early enough in advance.
+Yes, they think about selling their business one day, but what other strategies can small business owners employ now that don't rely on exiting through a sale or buyout?
+The answer is owning real estate for our business – a strategy that could save your business money and help you generate wealth for many years, and even generations, to come.
+You can look to the real estate wisdom of the golden arches to help fund your golden years.